gopalkrishnawaja/PubMed/README.md

 `Results.docx` : Tabulates the results of hyperparameter tuning for openai and gemini.

-`PubMedQA.pptx` : Contains the explanation of the project implementation
+`PubMedQA.pptx` : Contains the explanation of the project implementation.

-`requirement.txt` : Used to setup environment
+`requirement.txt` : Used to setup python environment.